 Fair Play Code

-In 2017 the Victorian Government introduced the .
+In 2017 the Victorian Government introduced the Fair Play Code - a code of conduct for sport and recreation in Victoria.
 The Fair Play Code outlines the standards of behaviour expected for everyone involved in sport and recreation from grassroots through to high performance.

 The Fair Play Code embeds child safety within each of the five guiding principles of Fairness, Safety, Respect, Integrity and Responsibility.

 The Fair Play Code Self-Assessment Tool for organisations providing services to children in sporting environments further highlights the need to implement and monitor child safe policies and practices.
 The Tool assists governing boards, administrators and volunteers to prioritise child safety in decision-making.